 Here we will take on board any current MRI, X-rays or CT scans they may have and listen to how the describe their pain and problem.
 We need to understand the type of pain they have, where it is and when they notice it.

-Are their certain tasks or times throughout the day when they notice their pain is worse?
+Are there certain tasks or times throughout the day when they notice their pain is worse?
 Is there a pattern to their pain?

 For example do they have good days vs bad days?
-Is the pain worse first thing in the morning or worse towards the end of the day?
+Is the pain worse first thing in the morning (possibly due to instability) or worse towards the end of the day (in response to compression or aggravating movements)?

 What is their injury history?

-How long have they had their pain?
-And has it changed over time?
+How long have they had their pain and how has it changed over time?

-Have they had or are they considering surgery?
+Have they previously had surgery, or are they contemplating it for the future?

 Has their pain changed since their surgery?

 We need to know how the original problem started and what has happened since then.
-They may have a different type/level of pain originally, which may have now either progressed or changed.
+They may have a different type or level of pain now then they did originally.

-What have they tried to help solve the problem?
-Any previous approaches?
-Have they tried yoga/pilates/chiropractic/osteo/physio/pain management/surgery?
-Did anything they tried previously help or hinder the situation?
+What have they already tried previously to help solve the problem?
+Have they tried Yoga/Pilates/Chiropractic/Osteo/Physio/pain management/surgery?
+What were the results?

 What triggers their pain?